svlapin/sites_preview_gallery/README.md

 sites_preview_gallery
 =====================

+Just for fun project for learning Angular.

-Node.js and Angular.js - based gallery for sites previewwing
+Node.js and Angular.js - based gallery for sites previewing